boazbk/tcs/lec_08_uncomputability.md

 Let $HALTONZERO:\{0,1\}^* \rightarrow\{0,1\}$ be the function that on input $P\in \{0,1\}^*$, maps $P$ to $1$ if and only if the NAND++ program represented by $P$ halts when supplied the single bit $0$ as input.
 Then $HALTONZERO$ is uncomputable.

+> # { .pause }
 The proof of [haltonzero-thm](){.ref} is below, but before reading it you might want to pause for a couple of minutes and think how you would prove it yourself.
-This is an excellent way to get some initial comfort with the notion of proofs by reduction.
+This is an excellent way to get some initial comfort with the notion of proofs by _reduction_, which is a notion that will recur time and again in this course.

 > # {.proof data-ref="haltonzero-thm"}